amalini10j/Covid19-Data-Analysis/README.md

 Since then, significant data on COVID-19 patients has been collected and compiled to help better understand the virus and its severity in patients given certain conditions.
 Machine learning models can be applied to find correlations between COVID-19 mortality and pre-existing health conditions, providing more insight into who is at high risk of a severe case of COVID-19.
 This insight can be used within hospital resource management and triage prioritization of high-risk patients.

 Mexico's [Open Data General Directorate of Epidemiology](https://www.gob.mx/salud/documentos/datos-abiertos-152127 "Open Data General Directorate of Epidemiology") COVID-19 database was selected for this predictive study as it provides clear, patient-level, categorical data that is ideal for machine learning.
-Given the large (and daily-growing) size of this database, we use a subset of the data (1/1/2020-5/31/2020) that has been partially cleaned and obtained from [Kaggle](https://www.kaggle.com/tanmoyx/covid19-patient-precondition-dataset).
+Given the large (and daily growing) size of this database, we use a subset of the data (1/1/2020-5/31/2020) that has been partially cleaned and obtained from [Kaggle](https://www.kaggle.com/tanmoyx/covid19-patient-precondition-dataset).

 ## Database